Zeynel A. Karcioglu

 Zeynel A. Karcioglu (born June 12, 1946) is a medical and surgical practitioner, researcher and medical educator.
 He is a diplomate of the American Board of Ophthalmology, specializing in Ophthalmic Oncology and Pathology particularly in areas of retinoblastoma, external eye tumors, and primary and metastatic orbital neoplasms.
 Karcioglu is also residency and fellowship trained in Anatomic Pathology and Neuropathology and certified by the American Board of Pathology.

-Biography

 Early life and education

 Karcioglu is a Turkish-American who was born in Istanbul, Turkey in 1946.
-In 1969, he received his medical degree at the Hacettepe University School of Medicine in Ankara,following residency trainings at Tulane University and Emory University School of Medicine in Ophthalmology and Pathology, respectively.
-He is American board certified in Ophthalmology and Pathology.
+In 1969, he received his medical degree at the Hacettepe University School of Medicine in Ankara, following residency trainings at Tulane University and Emory University School of Medicine in Ophthalmology and Pathology, respectively.

-Personal life

-Karcioglu has been married to Guler L. Karcioglu, also a medical doctor, for over 45 years.
-They have one son and two grandchildren.